gh-cli-for-education/gh-education/docs/src/temas/tree-transformations/jscodeshift-api.md

 }
 ```

-The call `root.find(j.CallExpression` returns a collection of node-paths containing just the nodes that are `CallExpressions`.
+The call `root.find(j.CallExpression` returns a collection of [nodepaths][] containing just the nodes that are `CallExpressions`.
 Without the second `filter` option, The  `find`  would not just find the console `CallExpressions`, it would find every `CallExpression` in the source.
 To force greater specificity, we provide a second argument to `.find`: An object of additional parameters, specifying that we want the `callee`  to be a `MemberExpression`  and the object to be an `Identifier` with `name` equal to `console`.

 See the full example in the folder `remove-calls-to-console` of the repo [crguezl/hello-jscodeshift](https://github.com/crguezl/hello-jscodeshift/tree/master/remove-calls-to-console)